LagoVista/docs/Security/SAS.md

 ...more details to come...

 A Shared Access Signature is an [HMAC](https://en.wikipedia.org/wiki/Hash-based_message_authentication_code) computed value that includes a expiration date and is [base 64](https://en.wikipedia.org/wiki/Base64) encoded that can only be created with a primary or secondary access key from a device that is sent as a [security field](SecurityFields.md).

 There are three steps to create your shared access signature

 1. Build up the raw string that will be signed with your primary or secondary access key
 ```
+DeviceId + '\n'
+DateStampAsPresentedInMessage + '\n'

 ```